charl-potgieter/NotesAndCodeSnippets/QemuKvmVirtualMachine.md

 ## QUESTIONS ???
  - Do I neeed virt-viewer?
  - For Win 11 can I install qemu-desktop rather than qemu-full?
+ - Will this work when network changs? sudo virsh net-autostart default
+ - Under setting up virtual machine below.
+Is this correct  SATA disk 1 change disk bus to virtio for performance reasons (see youtube video referenced below)

 ## Install